Punie/punie-io/content/post/why-i-love-types.md

 ---

 Types (and consequently, type systems) are, to me, one of the most fascinating aspects of programming languages.
-They constitute also one of their most polarizing features.

-Programmers love their holy wars: tabs vs. spaces, emacs vs. vim, and so on.
+They constitute also one of their most polarizing features --- programmers love their holy wars: tabs vs. spaces, emacs vs. vim, and so on.
 Types are no different.

 Personally, I always loved them.
 At times, I felt like some kind of masochist, relishing every instance of the compiler yelling at me that I ought to fix my code immediately if I wanted to get shit done.